hathitrust/crms/README.md

 cd crms/
 ```

-2. Pull the Post Zepher Processing Repo as a sub-module
+2. Pull the Post Zephir Processing Repo as a sub-module

 ```sh
 git submodule init